Nature conservation

 There are six sites in our district that have been labelled as Sites of Special Scientific Interest (SSSI) (opens in a new window).
 These are protected sites which have significant nature conservation value.

-Policies NE12 and NE14 of the Mansfield District Local Plan 1998(Chapter 4 - Environment) apply to development that would affect an SSSI area.
+Policy NE2 of the Mansfield District Local Plan applies to development that would affect an SSSI area.

 Locally important sites